Chapter 19 - Wild and Scenic Rivers

 Note: The designated California rivers are also included in the national system and must be considered along with the federally listed rivers

-This document lists and describes nationally designated wild and scenic rivers (DOC) in California and provides the contact information for the appropriate management agencies.
+This document lists and describes nationally designated wild and scenic rivers (PDF) in California and provides the contact information for the appropriate management agencies.

-This document lists and describes national study rivers (DOC) in California and provides the contact information for the appropriate management agencies.
+This document lists and describes national study rivers (PDF) in California and provides the contact information for the appropriate management agencies.

-This document lists and describes state wild and scenic rivers (DOC) in California and provides the contact information for the appropriate management agencies.
+This document lists and describes state wild and scenic rivers (PDF) in California and provides the contact information for the appropriate management agencies.

 The Public Resources Code (PRC) defines "wild rivers" as being "those rivers or segments of rivers that are free of impoundments and generally inaccessible except by trail, with watersheds or shorelines essentially primitive and waters unpolluted."
 [PRC 5093.53(a)]